seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

   - In the specific cases of numbers or strings, it can sometimes be useful to break the derivation of the value out into steps for emphasis, e.g., `const FIFTEEN_MINUTES = 15 * 60 * 1000;`
 - Explaining a boolean parameter at a call site.
   - Instead, consider rewriting the called function to accept an enumeration or keyword arguments, forcing the call site to be clearer.
-- Restating adjacent code, e.g., annotating the line `sorted_values = sorted(values, key=lambda v: v.name)` with  `# sort the values by name`
+- Restating adjacent code, e.g., annotating the line `sorted_values = sorted(values, key=lambda v: v.name)` with `# sort the values by name`.
   - Instead, delete the comment.

-### Comments Age Poorly

-Comments get stale.
-When writing comments, keeping it about the _why_ makes the comment both more useful and more likely to last.
-Again, since comments are neither type-checked nor executed, they often get forgotten or ignored.
-Be careful when authoring comments to write them so they last: it's better to have no comment at all than a misleading one.

 ## Naming

 Good names go a long way towards pre-empting comments.
 Following certain conventions make the code-reading experience smoother by not surprising your reader.
 They can even speed up code-writing by making you think "What exactly am I trying to express here?" rather than reaching for the first thing that comes to mind.

-- **General**
+### General Naming Principles

+In no particular order.

 - Try to use at least two words to describe each thing.
 The clarity of any given name goes way up from one word to two.
 This is a guideline, not a hard rule; sometimes just `data` is the only suitable name.
-    - Exception: in certain inline contexts, shorter names can improve clarity by reducing repetitive noise, such as in e.g. `all_possible_entries.filter(e => e.enabled)`.
+  - Exception: in certain inline contexts, shorter names can improve clarity by reducing repetitive noise, such as in e.g. `all_entries.filter(e => e.enabled)`.
 - When in doubt, more words in a name is better than fewer.
 Overshare.
 - Prefer well-known words like "get" rather than synonyms like "obtain".
   - Corollary: use boring, clear names almost all the time.
 Don't make your reader need a dictionary.
   - Exception: don't be afraid to use jargon when it's suitable.
 If you're overloading the subtraction operator, it's okay to say "subtrahend".
   - Exception: if you want to define something new with _very particular_ semantics, it can be useful to choose a word that doesn't have baggage and define it to mean what you want.
 - Try to avoid abbreviations.
 Your editor has autocomplete and it takes very little time to read "long" words.
-If you still want to, only do it if they are either (preferably both)...
+If you still want to, only do it if they are either (or, preferably, both)...
   - _common in English_, such as "appt" for "appointment"
   - _obvious in context_, such as referring to the `mag` of a `Vector3`
 - Treat initialisms and acronyms as words for the purposes of casing.
 Write `OwaspVpnHttpHandler` instead of `OWASPVPNHTTPHandler`.

+### Naming Functions

-- **Functions** should have verb-y names including words like "get", "commit" or "write".
+Functions should have verb-y names including words like "get", "commit" or "write".
 This communicates that a function _performs an action_.

+### Naming Values

-- **Variables and parameters** should have noun-y names that communicate _what_ role they play, but rarely _how_ (i.e., avoid including the type of the variable in its name).
+Values, like variables and parameters, should have noun-y names that communicate _what_ role they play, but rarely _how_ (i.e., avoid including the type of the variable in its name).

+#### Booleans

-- **Booleans** should be phrased...
+Empirically, boolean values benefit from some special considerations.
+They should be phrased...
   - _declaratively_, like `is_something()` rather than `check_if_something()`.
   - _positively_, e.g. `is_something_enabled`, not negatively, e.g., `is_something_disabled`.
 This reduces indirection by one level and helps avoid double negatives.

-## Mutations, Lifetimes and Branching
+## Control Flow, Variable Scope and Mutation

-Complexity in most run-of-the-mill programming comes from two sources: branching (control flow) and state management (variables).
+In most run-of-the-mill programming, the complexity you and your reader have to deal with comes from having to track three things:

+- **control flow** paths, in order to understand all the possible paths through a piece of code
+- **variable scopes**, in order to understand what values are currently in play and could interact with each other
+- **mutations** made to a value after it is initially declared, changing how it may interact with other values or control flow constructs

+Designing your code in order to reduce the complexity introduced by these three things can significantly reduce the surface area for bugs and make the code easier to both read and write.

 ### Control Flow

-When writing code, you should strive to reduce the number of possible paths control can take through a given piece of code.
-This reduces the surface area for bugs and keeps complexity lower for your reader.
+Try to reduce the number of possible paths control can take through a given piece of code (the "cyclomatic complexity").
+Ideally, this means eliminating branches entirely.

-_Ideally_, you can eliminate a branch entirely by rolling it into another branch.
-A common pattern to achieve this is to use empty collections rather than null in the "empty" case.
+Each independent group of control flow constructs multiplies the number of paths to keep track of.
+For instance, a function with three sequential `if`s already has 8 different flows!
+If instead those could make sense as a group of `if`-`else if`-`else if` or even `if`-`else if`-`else`, the number of paths is reduced to 4 and 3 (respectively).

+#### Techniques for Controlling Branching

+TODO

+- empty collections and optional types instead of null
+- bounded loops instead of unbounded loops with continue/break
-If that isn't possible, try to consider the appropriate place for branching.
+- move the branching elsewhere to localize the blast radius: "If that isn't possible, try to consider the appropriate place for taking a branch.
 Should it be aggressively localized, such as to a ternary?
-Should it be broadened to the point where it's selecting between different classes that implement some common interface?
+Should it be broadened to the point where it's selecting between different objects that implement some common interface?"

+### Variable Scope

+Try to reduce the number of ways variables could potentially interact with each other.
+Ideally, this means eliminating a variable entirely.

+Every declared variable is another item for you and your reader to keep track of.
+The larger the scope of the variable, the longer one has to remember what the value is for and what changes, if any, the value has undergone since its declaration.
+Longer-lived variables also overlap with more other variables, increasing the number of possible interactions an unfamiliar reader has to potentially consider.

+#### Techniques

+TODO

+- on-the-fly derivations (e.g. @property in Python, thunks in JavaScript)
+- deferred declaration
+- break up functions (since functions are usually also scope boundaries)

-### Variables
+### Side Effects

-When writing code, you should strive to reduce the number of possible states.
-This reduces the surface area for bugs and keeps complexity lower for your reader.

-_Ideally_, you can eliminate a variable entirely because its value can be derived from other value when necessary.

-If that isn't possible, try to reduce the lifetime of the variable.
-Rather than defining it at the top of the enclosing function, calculate it right before it's used the first time.
-This reduces the number of ways that variable can interact with other variables and functions.
+Try to reduce the number of possible states your program can be in.
+Ideally, values can be initialized onces and never changed.

-In languages that support it, declaring variables `const` is recommended in all cases where it's possible.
-We aren't writing highly performance-sensitive code, so it's okay to make the computer do a little extra work rather than using extensive in-place mutation or reusing names.
+TODO: In languages that support it, declaring variables constant (the irony!) is recommended in all cases where it's possible.
+The majority of modern application glue code is not a performance bottleneck, and writing fast but unreadable code is rarely the best way to scale.

+#### Techniques

+TODO

+- declare variables requiring complex control flow in blocks or dedicated functions
+- eliminate variables that can be derived from another

 ## If Block Matching